 Obviously, the first step in an emergency is to react to the emergency itself, i.e., contact a doctor, call the police, inform your host family if you are at home, then contact the Resident Director or other on-site contact, etc.

-Any student abroad, whether a Dickinson student or a guest student in a Dickinson program, may call the 24-hour Dickinson College Public Safety number collect in a serious emergency and ask for assistance.
-The student should identify himself/herself and the program, and give a brief description of the emergency and a call-back number.
+Any student abroad, whether a Dickinson student or a student from another institution on a Dickinson program, may call the 24-hour Dickinson College Public Safety number collect in a serious emergency and ask for assistance.
+Students should identify themselves and the program, and give a brief description of the emergency and a call-back number.
 The operator will locate the proper CGSE staff member, who will then return the call.

 Parents and the Public Safety Number:

-Parents, too, may use the 24-hour Dickinson Public Safety number if they need assistance in contacting their son or daughter after hours in a serious emergency, or if their son or daughter has contacted them because of such an emergency.
+Parents, too, may use the 24-hour Dickinson Public Safety number if they need assistance in contacting their student after hours in a serious emergency, or if their student has contacted them because of such an emergency.
 The procedure would be the same as above.